All Episodes

 Why not?

-Well, governments banned the interprovincial trade.
+Well, governments banned the inter-provincial trade.

-So you were not allowed.
+So you are not allowed.

 If you were in India and you had food that you wanted to deliver or sell to Bengal, you were forbidden from doing it.